hyperumbra/CS4641-Semester-Proejct/index.md

-# CS 4641 Semester Project: Standford Car Classifier
+# Standford Car Classifier
 _Created by Joshua Donegal_

 ## Introduction/Background
 For many, cars are a tool of transportation, objects meant to decrease the time a person uses to go from point A to point B. However, for some, cars are a means of representation of lifestyle and can serve as an extension of the personality and living conditions.
 Some may attempt to stretch themselves financially to afford more expensive cars, but I believe these scenarios are few and between and are still representative of the individual.
 The ability to classify a car using only an image is a problem that lies under computer vision: a specialized field of machine learning focused on the application of identification and classification techniques on images and videos.

 ## Problem Definition
-Classification of images that contains a vehicle parked at Stanford by make, model, and year.
+The Stanford Car Classifier categorizes images that contains a vehicle parked at Stanford by make, model, and year.
 This can be achieved via removing the noise and background data from the composition of the image and isolating the car’s model within a 3-dimensional plane, allowing for classification of the vehicle from multiple different angles.

 ## Data Collection
 Data was collected from Kaggle, an online community of data scientists and machine learning practitioners.
 The dataset was already pre-processed into a training and test dataset, each containing just over 8,000 images for classification.
 After importing the dataset, the only task left at hand was to ensure proper image naming for training the model.